 She put her fist to her mouth, clearing her throat, the rhetorical nature of the gesture emphasized by the visorplate between her mouth and hand, tanned skin and long hair barely visible underneath her helmet.

 I've noticed this for a while now, Misa said.
 But this moon is actually storing up a tremendous charge differential between the ground and the region immediately above its atmosphere.
 I'm not sure exactly why, but I assume it has to do with its current interactions with Orpheus's magnetic field.
 Ordinarily, lightning discharges would keep the charge from building up too much, but for some reason that doesn't seem to have happened here—I think it might be all the conductive metal on the surface dissipating the ground charge.
-Anyway, this planet's atmosphere is ripe for a massive lightning storm, or even a single discharge.
+Anyway, this moon's atmosphere is ripe for a massive lightning storm, or even a single discharge.

 She paused, looking around to make sure they all followed.